top of page

 An intro to skating with a focus on fundamentals and love for the sport

 An introduction to skating, our Learn to Skate programs are designed to teach the fundamentals of skating while fostering a love for the sport.
 St. Paul FSC offers class options for all ages and abilities.
 All lessons are taught in a fun and energetic group setting.
-Classes involve 30 minutes of instruction followed by 30 minutes of practice time.
+Classes involve 30 minutes of instruction.

 Learn to Skate Classes are available at two facilities.